Farhud: Aftermath

-Iraqi Monarchist response
+Iraqi monarchist response

-Within a week of the riots, on 7 June, the reinstated Monarchist Iraqi government set up a Committee of Enquiry to investigate the events.
+Within a week of the riots, on 7 June, the reinstated monarchist Iraqi government set up a committee of inquiry to investigate the events.
 According to Peter Wien, the regime "made every effort to present the followers of the Rashid 'Ali movement as proxies of Nazism".

 The monarchist government acted quickly to suppress supporters of Rashid Ali.
 Many Iraqis were exiled as a result, and hundreds were jailed.
-Eight men, included amongst them Iraqi Army officers and policemen, were legally sentenced to death in consequence of the violence by the newly established pro-British Iraqi government.
+Military courts were convened to try the rioters and those responsible for the coup.
+A number of men, including Yunis al-Sabawi and multiple Iraqi Army officers and policemen, were legally sentenced to death in consequence of the violence by the newly established pro-British Iraqi government.